osotsia/gossip-network/README.md

 *   **Service-Oriented Architecture:** The application is decomposed into independent, concurrent services (Engine, Transport, API) that communicate via message passing, promoting modularity and testability.
 *   **Live Network Visualization:** A Svelte frontend connects to a node's WebSocket to provide a real-time graph visualization of the network state and data flow.

+For a detailed breakdown of the design, components, and data flow, see the documentation in docs/.

+## FAQ

+**Q1: Why use a gossip protocol instead of just broadcasting messages to all known peers?**

+A: Broadcasting creates network storms in dense networks (O(N²) message complexity) and is brittle; if a central node fails, the network can be partitioned.
+Gossip is more scalable and resilient.
+By sending messages to a small, random subset of peers, it reduces redundant traffic and ensures information can bypass failed nodes, propagating through the network like a rumor.

+**Q2: How does this system establish trust between nodes?**

+A: Trust is established at two layers.
+First, at the **transport layer**, QUIC connections are only permitted between nodes that present a TLS certificate signed by a shared, private Certificate Authority (CA).
+This prevents unauthorized machines from even joining the network.
+Second, at the **application layer**, every piece of telemetry data is individually signed by the originator's ED25519 private key.
+This proves data authenticity and integrity, ensuring that a compromised node cannot forge messages on behalf of other nodes.

+**Q3: The visualizer shows the state of the whole network.
+Does this mean one node has perfect, real-time information?**

+A: No, and this demonstrates a key principle of distributed systems.
+The visualizer shows the network state *from the perspective of a single designated node*.
+This view is subject to **eventual consistency**.
+Due to network latency, this node's state will always lag slightly behind the true state of the network.
+Watching the graph allows you to observe this propagation delay in real-time as new nodes appear and values update.

+**Q4: If an attacker compromises one node, can they see and attack the entire network?**

+A: No. An attacker cannot map the entire network topology.
+They only discover the IP addresses of the small, random subset of peers they are directly connected to.
+This partial visibility makes it difficult to launch targeted network-level attacks (e.g., DDoS) against specific, non-adjacent nodes.
+While the attacker will eventually learn the cryptographic *identities* of all nodes as state propagates, they cannot forge messages (prevented by ED25519 signatures) or decrypt traffic between other honest peers (prevented by QUIC's TLS 1.3 encryption).

 ## Quick Start